Yet-Zio/WusaBypassUAC/README.md

 As we expected, wusa.exe throws an error as it cannot find comctl32.dll under any of those folders we created.
 This proves that the vulnerability exists in wusa.exe.

+## 2.0 Developing an exploit
+On developing one, we used the same sources from [Exploit-Development](https://github.com/L3cr0f/DccwBypassUAC#13-exploit-development) till [Interoperability](https://github.com/L3cr0f/DccwBypassUAC#133-interoperability).

+### 2.1 The Malicious DLL
+Just like dccw.exe, wusa.exe depends on some functions from comctl32.dll that we need to create or forward to the original DLL.
+Without implementing or forwarding the execution of these functions to the original DLL, wusa.exe will fail to launch with an error that it can't find those functions in the DLL.

+Ofcourse we can use the tool [ExportsToC++](https://github.com/michaellandi/exportstoc) to port all exports from compctl32.dll to C++ by **pragma**, this resolves the issue of defining them.